-The stopping criterion is the normwise backward error, in the infinity norm, i.e. the iteration is stopped when or according to the value passed through the istop argument (see later).
+The stopping criterion is the normwise backward error, in the infinity norm, i.e. the iteration is stopped when or the 2-norm residual reduction according to the value passed through the istop argument (see later).
+In the above formulae, $x_i$ is the tentative solution and $r_i = b - Ax_i$ the corresponding residual at the i-th iteration.